 The Pain Behind Foie Gras

 Foie gras is made from the grotesquely enlarged livers of ducks and geese who have been cruelly force-fed.
-Although France is the primary producer (and consumer) of this so-called “delicacy”—France produces more than 20,000 tons of foie gras each year—inhumane force-feeding takes place on factory farms in the U.S. too.(1) Three U.S. duck farms (two in New York and one in California) produce 400 tons of foie gras each year.(2,3)
+Although France is the primary producer (and consumer) of this so-called “delicacy”—France produces more than 20,000 tons of foie gras each year—force-feeding takes place on a few duck farms in the U.S. too.1

 Investigations Reveal Additional Cruelty